MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample2.md

 ## Exercises
 Invert the image inside your magnified `SubImage` without changing the original image.
+You can use `Arithmetic*` modules for inverting.

 ## Summary
 * The module `OrthoView2D` provides coronal, axial and sagittal views of an image.